mcappola/NMEATools/README.md

 hehdt2txt.m -- Extracts datetime, and heading, from gyroscope data formatted in NMEA HEHDT lines and saves to a text file.

+gpgga2txt.jl -- Extracts datetime and heading true from gyroscope data formatted in NMEA HEHDT lines and saves to a text file.
+Fast!
+Use for larger files.

 psxn2mat.m -- Extracts datetime, heading, pitch, roll, and heave, from Kongsberg SeaPath accelerometer data formatted in NMEA PSXN lines and saves in the MATLAB environment.

 psxn2txt.m -- Extracts datetime, heading, pitch, roll, and heave, from Kongsberg SeaPath accelerometer data formatted in NMEA PSXN lines and saves to a text file.